In conversation with Craig V. Johnson, Co-Founder of Global Institute for Lifelong Empowerment (GiLE)

-In this article, we interview Craig Johnson, Co-Founder of GiLE – a Budapest-based foundation that’s focussed on the global education sector and developing students’ interpersonal skills.
+In this article, we interview Craig V. Johnson, Co-Founder of GiLE – a Budapest-based foundation that’s focussed on the global education sector and developing students’ interpersonal skills.
 Mr. Johnson hosts GiLE’s webinar series on the future of higher education.
 He is constantly searching for potential collaborators, as well as expert guests to participate in thought-provoking webinars and podcast interviews.
 The next webinar will take place on the 25th of May 2020, 7-8 pm (CEST).

 What motivated you to join forces with Dr. Judit Beke and establish GiLE Foundation?